TryGhost/Ghost/ghost/portal/README.md

 ## Publish

-Before shipping, please ensure the intended version is updated in `package.json`.
+- `yarn ship` is an alias for `npm publish`

-- Run `npm publish --access public` to ship the new version to npm and unpkg.
+    - Before shipping, please ensure the intended version is updated in `package.json`.
     - Builds the script with latest code using `yarn build` (prePublish)
     - Publishes package on npm as `@tryghost/members-js` and creates an unpkg link for script at https://unpkg.com/@tryghost/members-js@VERSION